The Small World

 Or is it?

-Many readers of Clickipedia will be familiar with Maslow’s Hierarchy of Needs, particularly those who have completed courses at business schools throughout the world.
 While big may provide the essentials in life, it is arguable that this is simply fulfilling the lowest level of this hierarchy, physiological needs (that’s the vital stuff that we need and somewhat take for granted), and once this is satisfied, we move on to the next levels where we want to make life more enjoyable, straightforward, and comfortable.
 This is where we turn our attention to home-related services such as maintenance, cleaning, HVAC, ironing services, and, well, the list is almost endless.

 But these regular and routine home services are not delivered by big.
 Instead they are delivered by small; those millions of small businesses who exist to take control of the important, but smaller, things in life.
 And without whom we would have less time to concentrate on and appreciate those things that really matter to us like careers, family, and fulfillment.
 Small gives us some of our valuable time back by taking care of these services for us.